Business Artists. Strategische Vermarkter im Kunstbetrieb:

 This work is licensed under a Creative Commons License 4.0

 It’s a rare and secret profession, comprising a few dozen people around the world equipped with a mysterious mixture of knowledge and innate sensibility.
 Summoned to Swiss bank vaults, Fifth Avenue apartments, and Tokyo storerooms, they are entrusted by collectors, dealers, and museums to decide if a coveted picture is real or fake and to determine if it was painted by Leonardo da Vinci or Raphael.
 Continue reading “Book out now: Philippe Costamagna, The Eye (New Vessel Press 2018)”

 TIAMSA member John Zarobell is author of Art and the Global Economy (UC Press, 2017).
 This publication analyzes major changes in the global art world that have emerged in the last twenty years including structural shifts in the global art market Continue reading “Book out now: John Zarobell, Art and the Global Economy”

-A Discount Code for this second book in the HCAM series is available to all TIAMSA members.
+A Discount Code for this fourth book in the HCAM series is available to all TIAMSA members.